playfulprogramming/playfulprogramming/content/blog/ffg-fundamentals-dependency-injection/index.md

 render(App);
 ```

-While this isn't real code, we can make a simple discovery by looking at our code laid out like this: We're passing `currentUser` to almost every single component!
+While this isn't real code, we can make a discovery by looking at our code laid out like this: We're passing `currentUser` to almost every single component!

-If we chart out what the flow of data looks like, it might look something like this:
+If we chart out what the flow of data looks like, our `currentUser` property is being passed like so:

 ![// TODO: Write alt](./passing_props.svg)